Janis-kreu/academic-kickstart/content/earn/description.md

 EARN is supported by the [Innovation Fund](https://innovationsfonden.dk/da).
 The project is a partnership between the [University of Copenhagen](https://www.ku.dk/english/), [LG Insight](https://lg-insight.dk/), the [National Research and Analysis Center for Welfare (VIVE)](https://www.vive.dk/da/) and the Ministry of Immigration and Integration Affairs.

 The project will run from 1.
 Jan.
 2017 to 31.
 Dec.
 2021.
-This page contains the scientific output from EARN, for reports, newsletters and other information, please visit the Danish website: [https://www.econ.ku.dk/earn/](https://www.econ.ku.dk/forskning-og-publikationer/eksternt-finansierede-projekter-ved-oekonomisk-institut/earn/)
+This page contains the scientific output from EARN, for reports, newsletters and other information, please visit the [Danish website](https://www.econ.ku.dk/forskning-og-publikationer/eksternt-finansierede-projekter-ved-oekonomisk-institut/earn/)